patelkushal112/CMPUT191-GasolineIndex/README.md

 I chose to plot both the "positive" and "negative" differences differently for ease of comparison.
 The various bar charts were generated using the barh method on the gas_prices table, specifically the "Difference" column.
 ![positive price differences](positive_price_differences.png "Positive Price Differences") ![negative price differences](negative_price_differences.png "Negative Price Differences")

+As depicted by the data above, the two countries out of the dataset where the gasoline prices are the highest are Finland and Greece.
+The price of gas in these countries are $1.85 and $1.66 per liter respectively more expensive than Canada.
+On the other hand, the two countries out of the dataser where the gasoline prices are the lowest are Nigeria and Egypt.
+The price of gas in these countries are $1.51 and $1.48 per liter respectively less expensive than Canada.

+### 5. Scrape Vehicle Data & Add it to the Table

+In an attempt to gain some insight as to why these countries had these gas prices, I gathered some data on vehicles per 1,000 people in each country, where available, from countries around the world.
+The data was obtained from https://en.wikipedia.org/wiki/List_of_countries_by_vehicles_per_capita.
+The logic behind gathering this data was to see if the number of vehicles in each country affected the price of gasoline.
+According to the laws of supply and demand, if there is more demand for gasoline, then the prices of gasoline increases.
+Therefore, countries with more vehicles would have more expensive gasoline.
+In order to test this, I generated a bar chart of vehicles in each country.
+However, before that, some data cleaning had to occur.

+#### Data Cleaning
+1. The vehicles table was joined with the gas_prices table with the use of the "Country" and "Country or region" columns.
+2. The "Total" and "Year" columns were dropped.
+3. Finally, the "Motor vehiclesper 1,000 people" column was renamed to "Vehicles/1,000 People"